robert-rc2i/ptq-client-webapp/README.md

 > **Note** You need to replace the `ip.address.of.device` with the ip address of your device.
 We need to specify the ip address, otherwise it will cause CORS issues with the application.
 If you want a different port, simply change it on the command line to launch Pianoteq.

 ### Option 2 - Step 2: Install node
 You need to make sure that you have node installed on your computer where Pianoteq is running.
-Below expalin how to install it on your prefered computer
+See how to install below .

 #### How to install node on Mac / Windows
 Visit the node webpage [here](https://nodejs.dev)